 Dry eye is treated in a variety of ways.
 There are many manufacturers of artificial tears available over the counter, as well as a variety of formulations and viscosities for different patient needs.
 There are also prescription eye medications intended to stimulate the body’s natural tear production system.
 A physician may also recommend a patient include dietary supplements containing Omega 3 fatty acids or that the patient would be a good candidate for punctal occlusion.
 A small plug is inserted into the tear drainage canal(s) to allow the tears to stay in the eye longer.
 Physicians may also recommend lifestyle changes such as humidifiers or avoiding direct air currents to supplement any or all the above therapies.

 Dry eye is a common condition that can wreak havoc on everyday activities, making something as simple as reading the newspaper a frustrating struggle.
 But help is available.
 Bond Eye Associates offers many options to help relieve dry eye symptoms and to help your eyes get back on track producing quality tear film.
 Dry eye syndrome is a medical diagnosis so you do not need a vision insurance plan to be treated for dry eyes.

-Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 36 years.
-Author, Heather Hasty is a Certified Ophthalmic Assistant with Bond Eye Associates.
+Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 40 years.
 They are accepting new patients in both of their locations: Peoria and Pekin, IL.
-Please click here to schedule an appointment.
+Please click here or call toll free at 800-243-2020 to schedule an appointment.